loklak/loklak_php_api/README.md

 This is intended to be the generic PHP request library to loklak for integration into PHP websites and CMS frameworks like wordpress, drupal, joomla etc..,

+## How to run PHPUnit tests?

+### *AMP Solution Stack or Command Line Users

+Install `PHPUnit` using `phar` or `composer`.
+Refer to [this](https://phpunit.de/manual/current/en/installation.html) for installation details.

+Once PHPUnit is installed, open XAMPP shell(for Windows users) / Terminal (for Ubuntu/Mac Users).
+Go to project root and type the following command:
+`phpunit Tests`
+This will execute all tests in `Tests` directory.